 THE ONLINE STORE

-The e-commerce website would bring Western consumers closer to the Maasai marketplace by providing access to the women’s traditional jewellery.
+The e-commerce website would give Western consumers direct access to the Maasai Longido marketplace and the women’s traditional jewellery.

-Through Enkaji’s transparency model, users can learn about the platform's entire business concept.
+Through Enkaji’s transparency model, buyers can learn about the platform's entire business concept and understand that all payments go straight to the vendors, not to any third party.

 PROCESS